mwcs01/SwiftUI_Google_Calendar/README.md

     * Now enable Calendar access by going to **Library** on the same screen.
 Search for Calendar and select Google Calendar API and enale the API.

 2) You will need to get the **shared pulic ID** of the Calendar you want to use.
     * The project is currently set to use the public US Holiday Calendar.

-Once you have both of those items you need add them to the code.
+Once you have your API Key and the public id you need add them to the code.

 They both can be found in the GetCalendar.swift file.
 ```